samsohail/Students-Performance-Prediction/README.md

 ## Models Used

-- Linear Regression: A basic regression model used for prediction, providing insights into the relationship between input features and student scores.
+- **Linear Regression**: A basic regression model used for prediction, providing insights into the relationship between input features and student scores.
-- Random Forest: A robust machine learning model used for prediction, offering improved accuracy and flexibility compared to linear regression.
+- **Random Forest**: A robust machine learning model used for prediction, offering improved accuracy and flexibility compared to linear regression.
-- Gradient Boosting: A powerful ensemble method that builds strong predictive models through the sequential correction of errors made by weak models.
+- **Gradient Boosting**: A powerful ensemble method that builds strong predictive models through the sequential correction of errors made by weak models.

 ## Results

-- Linear Regression:
+- **Linear Regression**:
   - Train MSE: 1.13e-28
   - Test MSE: 9.65e-29